 All of these positive and negative life experiences of the Deaf can and have been expressed through Deaf Art.
 The effects of the world on the Deaf can clearly be seen in how Deaf artists express themselves on canvas.

 ASL is a visual language and is not written.
 So, it would seem obvious that the Deaf would be very keen on the visual arts.
 There are many famous Deaf artists who have continually and accurately portrayed the Deaf experience on their media of choice.
-Deaf culture itself is even passed down “verbally” through storytelling, theatre, and performances–not through books like the hearing culture.
+Deaf culture itself is even passed down “verbally” through storytelling, theater, and performances–not through books like the hearing culture.

 One of my favorites in the Deaf Art medium is Ameslan Prohibited by Betty G. Miller.
 It is shown in the picture on the right.
-Betty truly portrays how Deaf people felt when Ameslan was forbidden.
+Betty truly portrays how Deaf people felt when signing was forbidden.

 Deaf culture art is more than just a painting or a drawing.
 It brings the Deaf community together.
 Deaf culture art puts the feelings that many Deaf people experience on canvas.